Steps to Take Immediately After a Car Accident (For Insurance)

 Next, contact the police.

 Okay, we’ve covered the basics.
 Now, it’s time to worry about the fun stuff: how should you deal with your insurance company?
+What else should you do after a car accident?
 Keep reading to find out.

 First, Avoid Discussing Details of the Accident with the Other Driver